carpentries-incubator/jekyll-pages-novice/_episodes/github-pages.md

 For example, a file called `contact.md` will be converted to `contact.html` and `cake-recipes.md` will become `cake-recipes.html`.
-However, unlike the special `index.html` file, which web browsers look for as the default "landing page" to display when pointed towards a URL with a trailing forward slash, we must request these pages by name when we want to view them on the Web.
+However, unlike the special `index.html` file, which Web browsers look for as the default "landing page" to display when pointed towards a URL with a trailing forward slash, we must request these pages by name when we want to view them on the Web.
 Continuing with the above examples,